sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

     [[musttail]] return ((void(*__ghccc)(void))&CONT)(v);
 }
 ```
-That is, it takes two arguments, and then instead of returning them,
+That is, it takes two arguments, and then instead of returning the
-calls to a provided (patchable) address, putting the value in the first
+result, calls to a provided (patchable) address, putting the result in
-call parameter slot.
+the first call parameter slot.

 Because of the calling convention of passing everything in registers,
 `a` and `b` will be whatever the first two are (happens to be `r13` and